absk786/Abdul-Project-three/README.md

 WHEN I go through the application’s inventory,
 THEN I have the ability to view items based on genre or trending selections and see available records for purchase.
-WHEN I click on a record,
+WHEN I click on a club,
-THEN I am given the option to view a larger size of the record along with a brief description and price AND I can add the record to my cart.
-WHEN I click on a record,
+THEN I am given the option to view the tickets for the upcomming matches for the club WHEN I click on a match,
-THEN I will be shown a number of similar items.
+THEN I will be shown the available tickets in different areas for that matches.
 WHEN I select on my cart,
 THEN I am able to view the items I have saved for checkout and proceed with the order.